ipti/br.tag.biometrics/README.md

 Serial<br>
 Tkinter<br>

-Obs.:
-- run "run.py" to run the application on localhost port 5000
-- correctly configure the serial port for the connected reader in "fingerprint.py" line 9
-- "/templates/index.html" is just a simple front-end interface example with socket implementation.<br>
-- run "pip install -r requirements.txt" to install the required python libraries for the application.<br>
-- the JSON format is with event, id, info attributes.
-With the exception of FINGERDETECTED which contains the finger_id and the confidence

 ## Message codes and information in JSON format
 |     Event     |   ID   |          Info         |
 | ------------- | ---|------------------------ |